Bernedoodle Types: – The breed mixes in our breeding program include:

 • Bernedoodle – the classic mixture of Bernese Mountain Dog and Poodle

-• Golden Bernedoodle – a mixture of Bernese Mountain Dog, Poodle, and Golden Retriever
+• Golden Bernedoodle – a mixture of Bernese Mountain Dog, Poodle, and Golden Retriever (also called Golden Mountain Doodle).

 • Australian Labradoodle – a mixture of Labrador Retriever, Poodle, and Cocker Spaniel